GalacticDrifter/ToDoApp/README.md

 # ToDo App

-This is a simple Node ToDo App.
+This is a Node ToDo App with sub-items.

 ## Requirements